 Discussions around risk, responsibility, social impacts and economic loss are becoming more frequent and intense.
 The solutions are complex.
 However, while the stakes are high responses by government agencies are only at an early stage of development.

-During the last session Victoria’s coastal agencies, the Great Ocean Road Coast and Parks Authority, DEWLP, Regional Roads Victoria, Surf Coast Shire, Colac Otway Shire, will respond to the issues and outline the short, medium and long-term plans for the road.
+During the last session Victoria’s coastal agencies, the Great Ocean Road Coast and Parks Authority, DEWLP, Regional Roads Victoria, Surf Coast Shire, Colac Otway Shire, responded to the issues and outlined the short, medium and long-term plans for the road.

-The moderators will be ex ABC reporter, Zoe Daniel, ABC Science Show presenter, Robyn Williams and well-known science broadcaster, Dr Gael Jennings.
+The moderators were ex ABC reporter, Zoe Daniel, ABC Science Show presenter, Robyn Williams and well-known science broadcaster, Dr Gael Jennings.

 UPDATE AUGUST 2021: GORCN, the Great Ocean Road Communities Network is a voice of advocacy for the communities along the length of the road.
 It was formed in August 2020 and currently has twenty members across nine Great Ocean Road organisations.
 It seems from the activity over the last couple of months that the value of co-operation is already in evidence.
 It has been long recognised that each community along the Great Ocean Road has a distinctive character and that this is its strength, giving the Great Ocean Road its vitality.
 However, the communities along the Great Ocean Road are increasingly realising there is much benefit in working together co-operatively, e.g., sharing experiences and knowledge in relation to thorny issues that arise such as fire mitigation, working collaboratively on projects for the benefit of our local communities and delivering strong and effective community-driven advocacy to government on critical issues affecting the future of the Great Ocean Road.